Myra Middleton-Valentine, Flagler County School Board Candidate: The Live Interview

 Power will come through communication with the community and consistency in adherence to policy and procedures.
 I only have one vote on the board but hopefully I can present data to support my case if there is difference in opinion.
 Legislative and federal mandates are not within my power to change immediately; however, it will be my duty to keep elected officials informed of our local needs.

-4. What are the district’s three brightest successes and it’s the three failures that affect students most?
+4. What are the district’s three brightest successes and its three failures that affect students most?
 What will be your three chief priorities regarding student achievement, within the limits of the doable—that is, four years from now, what can we look back to and say: you were responsible?

 District successes include: Obtaining a grant to allocate all students their own computer; collaborative agreements for dual enrollment at college for high school students; and early learning opportunities at each elementary school.
 Failures include: Not reducing the suspension and expulsion of minority students; not increasing the graduation rate for minority students; and lack of adequate minority teachers in classrooms.
 I hope to see data that shows annual improvement in the areas of failure; increased parental involvement in school decision making; increased mental health supports to students and staff; and a transportation agreement with the city/county to help access school meetings and activities for all.